pwin/owlready2/doc/index.rst

 (included).
 Owlready2 allows a transparent access to OWL ontologies (contrary to usual Java-based API).

-Owlready version 2 includes an optimized triplestore / quadstore, based on SQLite3 or PostgresQL.
+Owlready version 2 includes an optimized triplestore / quadstore, based on SQLite3.
 This quadstore is optimized both for performance and memory consumption.
 Controray to version 1, Owlready2 can deal with big ontologies.